-CHM 101 - Introduction to Chemistry......(1:1:0) This course is designed for students with little or no chemistry background.
-It is an introduction to basic concepts of chemistry focused on chemical bonding, physical and chemical changes, and types of chemical reactions, acids, bases, and salts.
-Prerequisites: (Test score or ENG 051 or ENG 099 or NCS 051 or ESL 100 or ENG 121 or ENG 125) and (Test score or RDG 051 or NCS 052 or ENG 099 or ESL 100 or RDG 120).
+CHM 101 - Introduction to Chemistry(1:1:0)

+This course is designed for students with no chemistry background.
+It is an introduction to basic concepts of chemistry, concentrating on chemical bonding, physical and chemical changes, types of chemical reactions, acids, bases, and salts.
+Prerequisite: None